Toggle: English / Spanish

 - If you think you or someone in your family may become dehydrated, call your health care provider.
 Do this before the person becomes dehydrated.

 Chen L. Infectious diarrheal diseases and dehydration.
 In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 7th ed.
-Philadelphia, Pa: Mosby Elsevier; 2009:chap 171.
+Philadelphia, PA: Elsevier Mosby; 2009:chap 171.

 Greenbaum LA.
 Deficit therapy.
 In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
 Nelson Textbook of Pediatrics.
 19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 54.
+Philadelphia, PA: Elsevier Mosby; 2011:chap 54.

-Santillanes G. Claudius I. Rehydration Techniques in Infants and Children.
-In: Roberts: Roberts and Hedges' Clinical Procedures in Emergency Medicine.
+Santillanes G. Claudius I. Rehydration techniques in infants and children.
+In: Roberts JR, Hedges JR, eds.
+Roberts and Hedges' Clinical Procedures in Emergency Medicine.
 6th ed.
-Philadelphia, Pa: Saunders Elsevier; 2013:chap 19.
+Philadelphia, PA: Elsevier Saunders; 2013:chap 19.